Wind Finslerian structures: from Zermelo's navigation to the causality of spacetimes: The case of arbitrary : general wind Riemannian structures

 $(iv)$ ($\it (iv1) \Rightarrow (iv2)$) By Proposition \ref{bolas2},

-and the left hand sides are compact as $S_r, S_{-r}$ are Cauchy hypersurfaces (otherwise, the limit curve of the sequence of causal curves obtained by connecting $(0,x)$ with a diverging sequence of points would not cross the corresponding Cauchy hypersurface).
+and the \bw left-hand \ew sides are compact as $S_r, S_{-r}$ are Cauchy hypersurfaces (otherwise, the limit curve of the sequence of causal curves obtained by connecting $(0,x)$ with a diverging sequence of points would not cross the corresponding Cauchy hypersurface).

-($\it (iv2) \Rightarrow (iv3)$) Just apply Proposition~ \ref{pclosurecballs}.
+($\it (iv2) \Rightarrow (iv3)$) Just apply Proposition~\ref{pclosurecballs}.

 ($\it (iv3) \Rightarrow (iv1)$) By using the one-parameter group of isometries generated by the complete Killing field $\partial_t$, one easily sees that if a slice $S_{t_0}$ is a Cauchy hypersurface then all the slices $S_t$ are Cauchy hypersurfaces.
 Thus, by contradiction, let us assume that $S_0$ is not Cauchy.
 Hence, there will exist some inextendible timelike curve $\rho:[0,t_0)\rightarrow \R\times M$, $\rho(s)=(s-t_0,x_\rho(s))$ or $\rho:(-t_0,0]\rightarrow \R\times M$, $\rho(s)=(s+t_0,x_\rho(s))$, which does not cross it.
-We recall that any timelike vertical line $s\mapsto (s, \bar x)$, $\bar x\in M$, always crosses once $S_0$ and that, for any subinterval $[s_1,s_2]\subset [0,t_0)$ (or $\subset(-t_0,0]$) containing some point $\bar s$ where $\dot x_{\rho}(\bar s)=0$, $\rho_{|[s_1,s_2]}$ can be replaced by a timelike future-pointing curve $\tilde \rho(s)=(s,x_{\tilde \rho}(s))$, such that $\dot x_{\tilde \rho}(s)\neq 0$, for each $s\in [s_1,s_2]$ (see footnote \ref{foot4.1}).
+We recall that any timelike vertical line $s\mapsto (s, \bar x)$, $\bar x\in M$, always crosses once $S_0$ and that, for any subinterval $[s_1,s_2]\subset [0,t_0)$ (or $\subset(-t_0,0]$) containing some point $\bar s$ where $\dot x_{\rho}(\bar s)=0$, $\rho_{|[s_1,s_2]}$ can be replaced by a timelike future-pointing curve $\tilde \rho(s)=(s,x_{\tilde \rho}(s))$, such that $\dot x_{\tilde \rho}(s)\neq 0$, for each $s\in [s_1,s_2]$ (see footnote~\ref{foot4.1}).
 Summing up, we can assume, without losing generality, that $\dot x_\rho(s)\neq 0$, for all $s$.
 Thus, being $\rho$ timelike and future-pointing, we have (recall \eqref{controltime}) $\ell_F(x_\rho)<t_0<\ell_{F_l}(x_\rho)$.
 Then if $\epsilon>0$ is small enough, $x_\rho(t_0-\epsilon)\in B_\Sigma^+(x_\rho(0),t_0)$ or $x_\rho(-t_0+\epsilon)\in B_\Sigma^-(x_\rho(0),t_0)$.
 As $\rho$ cannot remain in a compact region of the spacetime (otherwise it would be extendible), either $B_{\Sigma}^+(x_\rho(0),t_0)$ in the first case, or $B_{\Sigma}^-(x_\rho(0),t_0)$ in the second one, is not precompact.